vergilet/schoolgirl_uniform/README.md

 </p>

 :feet: Multistep form concept for Rails projects.
 Allows to create complex forms for a few models simultaneously.
 Supports selectable per step validations without data persistence into db.\
-Currently uses session to store data before actual save.
+> Currently uses session to store data before actual save.
+If your sessions are stored in cookies then it has a 4 KB limit.

 <br>